We are Wolves. Progressive, determined, bright, unified and humble. A pack that is hungry for success.

-Wolverhampton Wanderers is committed to being an equal opportunities employer and will consider applications solely on the basis of merit - regardless of gender, race, age, ethnic origin, religion, disability, marital status, sexual orientation, nationality, gender re-assignment or any other irrelevant factor.
+Wolves is committed to being an equal opportunities employer.
+We will consider applications solely on the basis of merit regardless of gender, race, nationality, ethnic or national origins, marital status, age, disability, sexual orientation, political or religious belief, background or family circumstances.

 Safeguarding Children and Vulnerable Adults

-Wolverhampton Wanderers Football Club acknowledges and accepts it has a responsibility for the well-being and safety of children, young people and adults at risk who are under the Club’s care or utilising the Club’s facilities.
-As part of our commitment to providing a safe environment for children and adults at risk you may be asked, during the recruitment process, to obtain a check from the Disclosure & Barring Service.
+Wolves is committed to the well-being and safety of children, young people and vulnerable adults.
+We expect all staff and volunteers to share this commitment to providing a safe environment.
+You may be asked during the recruitment process to obtain a check from the Disclosure & Barring Service.
 It is a criminal offence for a barred person to attempt to engage with vulnerable groups.
-The possession of a criminal record will not necessarily prevent an applicant from obtaining work, as all cases are judged individually according to the nature of the role and information provided.
+The possession of a criminal record will not necessarily prevent you from obtaining work, as all cases are judged individually according to the nature of the role and information provided.

 Wolves is committed to protecting the privacy and security of the personal information of all applicants/candidates for employment.
 We have prepared a privacy notice which describes how we collect and use personal information about job candidates during and after the application process.
 The privacy notice can be accessed by all candidates here.